 Baltimore-Washington area with access to a large number of

 internship sites within the sport industry.
-Within the
+Students have had the opportunity to complete

 internships within the following sites: Baltimore Orioles,